benaug/SCR-N-Prior-Data-Augmentation/README.md

 This repository demonstrates 3 different approaches to jointly update N and z when using what I am calling "count prior data augmentation".
 The distinction of this data augmentation approach is that instead of inducing a distribution on the z's where N is a derived variable, we work with the distribution of N directly.
-However, we still need z indicator variables.
-Let's say N ~ Poisson(lambda) and we assume N individuals can be allocated to M z indices at random.
+However, we still need z indicator variables to represent individual effects.
+Let's say N ~ Poisson(lambda) and we assume N individuals can be allocated to M (data augmentation limit) z indices at random.
 Then the prior for z[1:M] is 1/(M choose N).
 We can initialize N and z such that N <- sum(z) and update N and z jointly and maintaining this sum constraint.

 I provide three approaches described below.
 To date, I have been using approach 1 where the asymmetric proposal probabilities are canceled by the prior ratio of z[1:M], but approach 2 is somewhat more efficient.
+These zSamplers are in the NimbleFunctions file.

 Approach 1: Update 1 z at a time, but multiple updates per iteration.